Updated on 15 December 2022

-Without the need to scroll the page horizontally, it is possible to use the web product on tablets with landscape (horizontal) orientation, as well as on larger screens.
-Note that separate mobile apps are available, which will be covered by their own accessibility statements.
+Without the need to scroll the page horizontally, it is possible to use the web product on tablets with landscape (horizontal) orientation, and on larger screens.
+Note that separate mobile apps are available which will be covered by their own accessibility statements).

 However, if you use the product on tablets with portrait (vertical) orientation, or on smaller screens such as smartphones, you’ll need to scroll horizontally to see all content.